dualjs/DEPRECATED-dcl-widget/README.md

  - new attribute description field `cssClassAsset` `{String}` - name of asset that `cssClass` is bound to
  - new attribute description field `htmlAttribute` `{String}` - bound html attribute
  - new attribute description field `htmlAttributeAsset` `{String}` - name of asset that `htmlAttribute` is bound to
+ - new attribute description field `textAsset` `{String}` - name of asset that text will be bound to the attribute

 Nothing more yet.